 - Historic period: 13th century

-- Setting: The church of the Magdalena, Columbus House
+- Setting: Church of La Magdalena, Columbus House

 From Tuesday to SaturdayFrom 10:00 to 14:00 From 16:00 to 18:30

 - Public holidays and Sunday From 10:30 to 15:00

 - Closing days: Monday

 Ticket office open up to one hour before closing time for monument.Closed: 1 and 6 January, Good Friday, 1 May and 24, 25 and 31 December and days of official events announced on the National Heritage website.